 3. Responsive Intranets Aren’t Truly Mobile ✈️ 🚄 🚗

 Many intranets today have tried to adapt to the mobile reality by creating responsive websites.
 But a responsive intranet is not a mobile intranet.
-“Responsive” means that an intranet has been optimized to run on different screen sizes and will change its layout to fit different formats.
+“Responsive” means an intranet optimized to run on different screen sizes and change its layout to fit different formats.
 But that doesn’t mean it’s a truly mobile experience, and there are consequences.
 Most responsive channels of existing intranets have disappointing usage rates of less than 5% of overall traffic.
 Compare that to the more than 70% of mobile traffic that we see many of our customers achieve.

 4. Traditional Intranets Lack Analytics ⏱️